skhetarpal/Algorithms/README.md

-# Algorithms
+# Machine_Learning_From_Scratch
-This will hold code for all generic algorithms
+This repository will hold tools for all basic machine learning tools.